clutchski/coffeelint/doc/user.md

 There are two main options.
 In the root of your project create a `coffeelint.json`, or add a `coffeelintConfig` section to your `package.json`.
 Either way, the configuration is exactly the same.
+If CoffeeLint doesn't find any configuration for the current project, it will check for a `$HOME/coffeelint.json` to use.

 `package.json`
 --------------